Whatever you’re shooting, there are few things more important than understanding camera lenses. Here’s everything you need to know.

 Your camera itself can have image stabilisation, but so can your lens, in the form of Optical image stabilisation (OIS), which is just another way of reducing shake in your photo or video.
 Naturally, the ability to capture smooth video is nice, but for stills shooters, OIS can mean shooting handheld at slower shutter speeds and more.

 What is the ø on a lens?

 If you’ve looked at a lens and wondered what that O with a line through it is, you’re not alone.
 It’s simply a symbol denoting filter thread size.
 This is the diameter of the end of the lens in millimetres, which you’ll need to know if you’re looking for a filter or anything else that attaches there.

 Image This lens has a 58mm thread size, as seen on the left

 Like many of the features covered here, weather resistance will likely only be something you look for if you know you’ll need it.
 If your camera itself doesn’t have weather resistance, it might seem redundant, but it’s likely you’ll upgrade your camera before your lens, so it might still be worth considering.

 We’re strong believers that any gear you buy, any setting you choose and any other shooting decision you make should be informed by what you actually want to photograph.
 If you know your niche, fantastic – get a lens to suit it.
 If you don’t and need something versatile, there are plenty of lenses for that, too.

 It’s also worth noting something you probably already know: not all lenses fit all cameras.
 In an ideal world, they would, but as it stands, your camera has a specific lens mount and only lenses of that mount will fit – without an adapter that is.

-We’ve covered all the basics and you’re well on your way understanding camera lenses, but if you want to get more in-depth with wide-angle, mid-range and telephoto lenses, stay tuned for more lens guides, coming soon.
+We’ve covered all the basics and you’re well on your way understanding camera lenses, but if you want to get more in-depth with wide-angle, mid-range and telephoto lenses, take some time to read our other lens guides.